 In a state of panic, Sgt Suds held up the man’s detached arm, mistaking it for his gun.

 ‘Don’t move,’ he shouted, ‘I’m armed!’

-The creature lifted one of his own skinny arms, with long bony fingers that looked more like talons, and in one foul swoop, he sent the two heroes flying across the sewer, bouncing off the wall and down into the grime-laden waters.
+The creature lifted one of his own skinny arms, with long bony fingers that looked more like talons, and in one foul swoop, he sent the two heroes flying, bouncing off the wall and down into the murky waters.
 They lay motionless, just as the lab coated man had mere minutes ago.